 I recently decided to try out another local campsite.
-The two most local to me are Walton on Thames and Chertsey.
-I tend to use the latter mostly as the former has shocking mobile broadband reception.
+I usually look for a Camping & Caravanning club site and the two nearest to me are Walton on Thames and Chertsey.
+I tend to use the latter mostly as the former has shockingly bad mobile broadband reception.
 Having looked at the website I decided to book Horsley Camping and Caravanning Club Site.
 It should be noted that this site is only open late March to early November.

 Horsley Camping and Caravanning Club Site – Facilities

 Check in was a simple process.
 I followed a warden who showed me my assigned pitch, located on the other side of the lake.
 The lake is popular with fishermen and I don’t know what it is but fishermen are often such miserable sods.
 Today was no exception as I slowly made my way around the lake an old guy glared at me… perhaps my diesel engine was scaring the fish!

 I was shown my pitch and given a quick but detailed explanation of where everything was.
 Electric hookup was rated at 10 amp which is lower than some sites but more than enough for my needs.
 There are 130 pitches in total and the site accepts motorhomes, caravans and tents.
 Like the other club sites I’ve stayed at there is a clean shower block, laundry and dish washing facilities.
 It also has wifi but according to some reviews I’ve read they don’t have enough boosters.
 This results in a poor signal if your pitch is far from the reception area.
 These same reviews also say that mobile coverage is not great but to be honest I had no issue.